 - Many scientific tests have proven the need for this and 2 minutes twice a day is the recommended approach globally.

-- I get bored when cleaning my teeth
+- You get bored when cleaning your teeth

 - Induce motivation when cleaning your teeth, listen to music, reward yourself use visual timers to help.